 When fluids are given intravenously, the woman does not have to eat or drink during labor, although she may choose to drink some fluids and eat some light food early in labor.
 An empty stomach during delivery makes the woman less likely to vomit.
 Very rarely, vomit is inhaled, usually after general anesthesia.
 Inhaling vomit can cause inflammation of the lungs, which can be life threatening.
 Antacids are typically given to women who are having a cesarean delivery to reduce the risk of damage to the lungs if vomit is inhaled.

 A woman’s need for pain relief during labor varies considerably, depending to some extent on her level of anxiety.
 Attending childbirth preparation classes helps prepare the woman for labor and delivery.
-Such preparation and emotional support from the people attending the labor tend to lessen anxiety and often markedly reduce her need for drugs to relieve pain.
+Such preparation and emotional support from the people attending the labor tend to lessen anxiety.

-Analgesics may be used.
+Analgesics (pain relievers) may be used.
 If a woman requests analgesics during labor, they are usually given to her.
 However, because some of these drugs can slow (depress) breathing and other functions of the newborn, the amount given is as small as possible.
-Most commonly, fentanyl or morphine is given intravenously to relieve pain.
+Most commonly, an opioid Opioid Analgesics In some cases, treating the underlying disorder eliminates or minimizes the pain.
+For example, setting a broken bone in a cast or giving antibiotics for an infected joint helps reduce pain.... read more such as fentanyl or morphine is given intravenously to relieve pain.
 These drugs may slow the initial phase of the first stage of labor, so they are usually given during the active phase of the first stage.
 In addition, because these drugs have the greatest effect during the first 30 minutes after they are given, the drugs are often not given when delivery is imminent.
 If they are given too close to delivery, the newborn may be overly sedated, making adjustment to life outside the uterus more difficult.
-To counteract the sedating effects of these drugs on the newborn, a doctor can give the newborn the drug naloxone immediately after delivery.
+To counteract the sedating effects of these drugs on the newborn, a doctor can give the newborn the opioid antidote naloxone Emergency treatment Opioids are a class of drugs derived from the opium poppy (including synthetic variations) that are pain relievers with a high potential for misuse.
+Opioids are used to relieve pain, but they... read more immediately after delivery.

 Local anesthesia numbs the vagina and the tissues around its opening.
 This area can be numbed by injecting a local anesthetic through the wall of the vagina into the area around the nerve that supplies sensation to the lower genital area (pudendal nerve).
 This procedure, called a pudendal block, is used only late in the second stage of labor, when the baby’s head is about to emerge from the vagina.
 It has been largely replaced by epidural injections.
 A more common but less effective procedure involves injecting a local anesthetic at the opening of the vagina.
 With both procedures, the woman can remain awake and push, and the fetus’s functions are unaffected.
 These procedures are useful for deliveries that have no complications.